runtimelabs-inc/chronologue/README.md

 >*Agency emerges from the capacity to predict the future, plan, and take actions to realize them — alternatively, we can alter the environment in order to select from a new distribution.*

->**To preserve agency, we should focus on designing interfaces that allow human users to steer agentic behavior.**
+>**To preserve agency, we should focus on designing interfaces that allow human users to steer and schedule agentic behavior.**

 ---